Systems-and-Toolchains-Fall-2023/course-project-option-2-satijapratik/README.md

 ### PySpark ML

 1. Linear Regression:
-   - Hyperparameters: regParam, maxIter
+   - Hyperparameters:
+        - regParam: Influences how well or poorly the regressor fits to the curve
+        - maxIter: controls how long each model would train for before stopping, the quicker we stop the less likely we are to overfitting
-   - Testing Accuracy: 83.11%
+   - Testing Accuracy after Hyperparameter tuning: 83.11%

-2. Random Forest Decision Tree:
+3. Random Forest Decision Tree:
-   - Hyperparameters: maxDepth, numTrees
+   - Hyperparameters:
+        - maxDepth: How deep any given tree would go; greater max depth would take longer to train, but would be increase accuracy
+        - numTrees: How many trees make up the maxdepth, more tress results in more randsomness, in turn the model will be less liekly to overfit
-   - Testing Accuracy: 86.76%
+   - Testing Accuracy after Hyperparameter tuning: 86.76%

 ### PyTorch

 1. Deep Neural Network:
    - Architecture: 4 hidden layers, 128 neurons each
-   - Activation: RReLU, Loss: Cross Entropy, Optimizer: Adam
+   - Activation: RReLU (to have a little randomness), Loss: Cross Entropy, Optimizer: Adam
    - Learning Rate: 0.005, Decay Rate: 0.995
    - Testing Accuracy: 83.21%